 We are pleased to offer curricula that make our program the most comprehensive preparation available to music education majors in the state of New Jersey.
 There are two programs for undergraduates in the Music Education curriculum: the B.Mus. in Music (School and Community Settings) that does not include certification, and the B.Mus. in Music Education with Certification.
+Both programs have classical (guitar, instrumental, keyboard, and voice) tracks and jazz (guitar, instrumental, and keyboard) tracks.
 Students who graduate without certification may teach in private schools or enter other music or non-music related fields.
 Students who complete certification are qualified to teach in the New Jersey public school system.

 The basic curriculum for both programs is the same.
 It can be described as four-tiered: